Beauty is deeply personal, yet there’s something about it that brings us together.

 Creative work isn't about sounding smart.
 It's not about chasing whatever's trending or performing genius for people who aren't paying attention anyway.

 Mistakes aren't failures.
-I know that's become a cliché, but it's still true.
-Some of the best decisions I've made started as accidents I didn't want to admit to.
+That's become a cliché, but it's still true.
+Some of the best decisions start as accidents.
+Imperfections aren't the thing you fix before you ship, sometimes they're the whole point.

 If something doesn't serve the idea, cut it.
 Doesn't matter how long it took or how clever it is.
 The work should feel inevitable, not assembled.